 Morpeth is located towards the Southern end of Northumberland, approximately 15 miles North of Newcastle and 18 miles South of Alnwick.
 It is known as Northumberland's historic County Town and has very stylish, upmarket shopping and amenities.
 The Town has a long and interesting history dating back to the construction of a Norman motte and bailey Castle in 1095.

 The newly renovated Sanderson Arcade is the jewel in Morpeth's shopping crown, it has been improved very sympathetically with the rest of the Town and fits in well with the 'old market' style setting.
 Morpeth has excellent transport links and lots to see and do, there's the 13th Century Chantry that houses the Bagpipe Museum and Arts Gallery and Carlisle Park, home of the Turner Garden.
 Morpeth also is the home of the annual Morpeth Gathering, a wonderful event that includes crafts, street performances, barn dances and writing.
 The event is a celebration of Northumbrian traditions and becomes more popular with locals and visitors each year.
+Buy a full guide to Morpeth.

 Attractions: Sanderson Shopping Arcade, Bagpipe Museum, Northumbrian Arts and Crafts Gallery, Carlisle Park, Turner Garden.